 How much water do you add for slow cooking a beef roast?

-You do NOT need to add any water to this recipe!
+You do NOT need to add any water to this recipe for a pot roast!

-Is it better to make a beef chuck roast in the slow cooker or the Instant Pot?
+Is it better to make recipes – pot roast in the slow cooker or the Instant Pot?

 Instant Pot roast is YUMMY…but it turns out to be less tender when compared to the crock pot version.
 I like how a crockpot chuck pot roast turns out better.